 Learn More About Ayanna Howard

-According to Howard, AI is poised to enhance every aspect of our professional and personal lives, particularly in such areas as remote work, health care, education and manufacturing.
-But, she emphasizes, we must ensure the ethical development of these increasingly prevalent technologies.
+According to Howard, AI is poised to enhance every aspect of our professional and personal lives, particularly in such areas as remote work, health care, education, and manufacturing.
+But she emphasizes we must ensure the ethical development of these increasingly prevalent technologies.

 Before embarking on a career in robotics with NASA, Howard earned both her doctorate and master’s degrees in electrical engineering from the University of California.
 She also holds an MBA from Claremont University’s Drucker School of Management and a bachelor’s degree from Brown University.

 Ayanna Howard is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.